rjhancock/megamek-games/install.md

 ### Before you begin

-Make sure you have a non-priviledged user created with sudo priviledges and you can login as said user.
+Make sure you have a non-privileged user created with sudo privileges and you can login as said user.
 You do NOT want to run MegaMek as the `root` user for security reasons.
 If not user how to do this, follow this tutorial for Ubuntu 20.04 - [Initial Server Setup with Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04).